Code-Institute-Submissions/SpendWise/README.md

 I created and managed user stories for my website project using github issues.
 I defined user stories for the features and functions.

-To map my user stories to GitHub project for my website, I created a GitHub repository for my project and used the GitHub project feature to track the user stories.
-I linked each user story to a GitHub issue and used a label to indicate priority.
+I mapped my user stories to GitHub project for my website.
+I created a GitHub repository for my project and used the GitHub project feature to track the user stories.
+I linked each user story to a GitHub issue and used labels to indicate priority.

 <br>